AzeemQ1596/Segement-Event-Tracking-VS-Code-Extension/README.md

 2. Extension starts when you run the first command.

-3. Every time you add you wish to update your code, you can use just Command/Ctrl + shift + P, then look for Segment: Track Events to refresh the .json file with the new events.
+3. Every time you add you wish to update your code, you can use just Command/Ctrl + shift + P, then look for "Segment: Track Events to refresh" command to refresh the table

 ## Support